SsODNet: The Solar system Open Database Network

-Considering all these elements, we choose to structure the parameters in a key-value data format allowing nested objects and arrays.
-We choose the open standard file format JSON \citep{STD90_RFC8259}.
-A XML-based format such as VOTable\footnote{\url{https://ivoa.net/documents/VOTable/}} could have been suitable to include meta-data, but being verbose in nature it would significantly increase the volume of data to exchange.
+Considering all these elements, we chose to structure the parameters in a key-value data format allowing for nested objects and arrays.
+We chose the open standard file format JSON \citep{STD90_RFC8259}.
+A XML-based format such as VOTable\footnote{\url{https://ivoa.net/documents/VOTable/}} could have been suitable to include metadata, but given it is rather verbose in nature, it would significantly increase the volume of data to exchange.